 If someone converts to a religion, the event is usually accompanied by feelings of euphoria and an improved sense of personal well-being and security – place in the cosmos, identity, sin and salvation, “Eternal Life” and so on.
-The New Convert can however not simply convert one Friday evening at a gathering and – voilla! – the wonderful euphoria and well-being and sense of security last forever.
+The New Convert can however not simply convert one Friday evening at a gathering and – voila! – the wonderful euphoria and well-being and sense of security last forever.
 He or she must, starting on Day Two, regularly follow certain rituals to confirm his or her new identity and cosmic status.

 THINGS MUST REGULARLY BE DONE TO CONFIRM IDENTITY AND COSMIC STATUS – YOUR PERSONAL RELATIONSHIP WITH THE ULTIMATE REALITY!

 I cannot just know I am “Brand Smit”.
 It is simply not good enough.
-The creeping greyness from the past three weeks has once again confirmed what I have also realized in the past: IF I DO NOT WRITE, I AM NOT WHO I SAY I AM.
+The creeping greyness from the past three weeks has once again confirmed what I have also realised in the past: IF I DO NOT WRITE, I AM NOT WHO I SAY I AM.